Make Your Exercise Plan Efficient

 5. Sign to do it

-Write your goals down exactly as we have discussed and then sign a contract to yourself.
+Write your goals down exactly as we have discussed and then sign a contract with yourself.

 When you are struggling look back at your goals and why you are doing them.
 This will provide instant motivation for you.

 You are the only one that can do it.
 No one can do it for you.
 Stand up, get active, and get it done!